What is the Warrior Diet?

 Being able to get up and work for the entire day is a huge boost, by freeing time during the morning and afternoon more stuff gets done.
 Choosing a time to feast is akin to defining a time to relax and a time to work, an association in your mind develops, helping you keep on track when it matters the most.

-The evening meal is something to look forward to now, keeping me working for my "reward" at the end of the day now.
-Also, a passion for food has grown seemingly out of nowhere, before where I'd just throw everything into a pot and boil it - under-cooking some things and over cooking others - I now see it as a kind of game, optimising when to mix in ingredients to experience the best of their flavors, which by the way food tastes amazing in a fasted state.
+The evening meal is something to look forward to now, keeping me working for my 'reward' at the end of the day now.
+Also, a passion for food has grown seemingly out of nowhere, before where I'd just throw everything into a pot and boil it, I now see it as a kind of game, optimising when to mix in ingredients to experience the best of their flavours, which by the way food tastes amazing in a fasted state.
 Another point about saving time is that while one thing is cooking I am able to eat/prepare another, condensing the time needed in the kitchen.

 Feasting has become somewhat of a ritual for me, bookmarking the end of the day, helping me relax and sleep.

 Over the weekend I was snowboarding with the university club (amazing).
 Needless to say with all the exercise and a prepaid meal plan I was not going to be doing my usual eating habits.
 After the brief shock of having a heavy lunch (this could have been for many reasons though) my body was fine.
-However I did notice that because I was used to eating so much volume...
+However, I did notice that because I was used to eating so much volume...
 I couldn't stop eating!
 Most people were having one maybe two helpings of pasta while I was on my third and fourth.
 This may have come across selfish or rude with the club's limited food supply.
 Just worth noting.
-While I'm at it the return to fasting has been easy, not like starting from the beginning, who knows, maybe it is good to take a break?
+The return to fasting has been easy, not like starting from the beginning, who knows, maybe it is good to take a break?